deanmax/proj6390/README.txt

 # NETID: rxw130330
 # UTDID: 2021172972

+###########
+# *NOTES* #
+###########
 # All commands in this project are Perl script.
 They are self-explanatory which do not need compilation process.
-Just simple execute them.
+Just simply execute them.

+# Since perl is not a compile language and there're lots of system calls in opening/closing files, reading/writing sync issue happens occasionally.
+It sometimes cause messages and data to be lost, especially on a system where CPU load is high.
+Thus in order to have a perfect simulation, I recommend running it against server peak time.

-# All log files have timestamp(message generate time) listed as their first column in each line of messages.
+# Log files will be stored under a folder named 'log', which is in the same directory as router, host and controller commands.
+All log files have timestamp(message generate time) listed as their first column in each line of messages.

 # In DV message, if a hop count is denoted by 10, then the corresponding next hop router id will also be marked as 10(which actually doesn't exist).